python/cpython/Doc/howto/descriptor.rst

                 )
             super().__delattr__(name)

-To use the simulation in a real class, just inherit from :class:`Object` and set the :term:`metaclass` to :class:`Type`:
+To use the simulation in a real class, just inherit from ``Object`` and set the :term:`metaclass` to :class:`Type`:

 .. testcode::